WARNING: These are summaries, not reviews, and may contain story spoilers.

 Canonical Characters: Sherlock Holmes; Dr. Watson; Mrs. Hudson

-Historical Characters: (Aleister Crowley)
+Historical Figures: (Aleister Crowley)

 Other Characters: Colonel Pemberton; John Williams; Caped Woman; (Annabel Grunston; Mr. Grunston)